COBREXA/COBREXA.jl/docs/src/distributed/2_parallel.md

 !!! note "`Distributed.jl` installation"
-    `Distributed.jl` usually comes pre-installed with Julia distribution, but you may still need to "enable" it by typing `] add Distributed`.
+    `Distributed.jl` usually comes pre-installed with Julia distribution, but one may still need to "enable" it by typing `] add Distributed`.

-You may check that the workers are really there, using `workers()`.
-In this case, it should give you a vector of _worker IDs_, very likely equal to `[2,3,4,5,6]`.
+To check that the workers are really there, use `workers()`.
+In this case, it should return a vector of _worker IDs_, very likely equal to `[2,3,4,5,6]`.

 Each of the processes contains a self-sufficient image of Julia that can act